 Legal Studies & Business Ethics

-Introduction to Law & Legal Process
+Introduction to Law and Legal Process

 This course presents law as an evolving social institution, with special emphasis on the legal regulation of business.
 It considers basic concepts of law and legal process, in the U.S. and other legal systems, and introduces the fundamentals of rigorous legal analysis.
-An in depth examination of contract law is included.
+An in-depth examination of contract law is included.